lem0nez/homie-home/README.md

   # [REQUIRED] MAC address of Xiaomi Mi Temperature and Humidity Monitor 2 (LYWSD03MMC).
   lounge_temp_mac_address: FF:00:FF:00:FF:00

-# [OPTIONAL] Hotspot information.
+# [OPTIONAL] Master access point information.
 # If this section is not null, all child parameters must be defined.
 #
-# Hotspot is a device that shares the internet using Wi-Fi.
-But the same device can connect to
+# Master AP is a device that shares the internet using Wi-Fi.
+This device can connect to Raspberry
-# Raspberry Pi via Bluetooth, for example, to stream the audio.
-And if the same device will do these
+# Pi via Bluetooth, for example, to stream the audio.
+And if the device will do these two
-# two operations simultaneously, stability of the audio streaming will be bad.
+# operations simultaneously, stability of the audio streaming will be bad.
 So, we temporary
 # disconnect from the Wi-Fi access point while the device connected to us via Bluetooth.
 #
-# Note that it's not applicable if you are separated Wi-Fi and Bluetooth by using external adapter
+# Note that the described problem is not applicable if you are separated Wi-Fi and Bluetooth by
-# for one of them.
+# using external adapter for one of them.
-hotspot:
+master_ap:
   # [REQUIRED] NetworkManager connection.
 Can be one of: ID (name), UUID or path.
   connection: AP
-  # [REQUIRED] Bluetooth MAC address of the hotpost device.
+  # [REQUIRED] Bluetooth MAC address of the master AP device.
   bluetooth_mac_address: FF:00:FF:00:FF:00

 # Piano parameters.